 The 26 May ride, which Marie cycled, was particularly challenging (to +say the least) due to the insane weather.
 Marie and her fellow Women V Cancer challengers rode through a dramatic thunder storm and torrential downpours - and all with smiles on their faces.
 Her poem below sums it up perfectly.See Marie's Ride the Night poem

 Women V Cancer Charity Feature: Ovarian Cancer Action

 Ovarian Cancer Action is on a mission to fund research that saves the lives of thousands of women.
 This incredible charity is dedicated to beating ovarian cancer once and for all.
 They, together with Breast Cancer Care and Jo's Cervical Cancer Trust, form Women V Cancer, which first started in 2010 and has since supported countless women across the UK through numerous women-only cycling challenges, including Ride the Night, Cycle Costa Rica, Cycle Milan to Venice and more.
 Here, Ovarian Cancer Action trust tells us a bit more about their amazing work and how they use the funds raised for them through the Women V Cancer challenges.

-Charity Feature: Breast Cancer Care
+Charity Feature: Breast Cancer Now

 Cycling Against Cancer - Women V Cancer Explained